-Fundraising in Queensland is regulated by the Office of Fair Trading (OFT) and the Office of Liquor Gaming Regulation (OLGR)
+Fundraising in Queensland is regulated by the Office of Fair Trading and the Office of Liquor Gaming Regulation.

-Fundraising laws in Queensland regulate appeals for support for charitable or community purposes.
+Organisations can conduct appeals for charitable or community purposes.

-Please note: the definition of charitable purpose applied by the OFT may differ from the legal definition of charity applied by the ACNC to register organisations as charities.
+Note: The Office of Fair Trading’s definition of charitable purpose may differ from the legal definition of charity the ACNC applies when registering organisations as charities at the federal level.

 For more information about the fundraising activities regulated by the OFT, visit the OFT website.

-To fundraise in Queensland, an organisation needs to:
+To fundraise in Queensland, a charity needs to either:

 - be authorised by a registered charity to fundraise on its behalf.